Main Content start here

 Regional Insights

-Riyadh region accounted for the largest share in Saudi Arabia facility management market in 2024.
-This region is expected to maintain its market dominance during the forecast period, owing to the presence of developed buildings and metro cities in the region.
+The Riyadh region accounted for the largest share in the Saudi Arabia facility management market in 2024.
+This region is expected to maintain its market dominance during the forecast period, owing to the presence of developed buildings and major metropolitan areas in the region.

 Riyadh is not only the capital of Saudi Arabia but also its economic and administrative hub.
 It hosts the headquarters of numerous government ministries, financial institutions, and major corporations.
 This concentration of economic activity naturally generates a high demand for facility management services to maintain and operate the city's extensive commercial and administrative infrastructure.

-Riyadh has experienced rapid urbanization and infrastructure development in line with Saudi Arabia's Vision 2030 plan.
+The city has experienced rapid urbanization and infrastructure development in line with Saudi Arabia's Vision 2030 plan.
 This has resulted in the construction of numerous commercial and residential projects, office complexes, shopping malls, and residential communities.
-The city's vast real estate portfolio requires comprehensive facility management to ensure efficient operation, maintenance, and sustainability.
+Riyadh’s vast real estate portfolio requires comprehensive facility management to ensure efficient operation, maintenance, and sustainability.

 The Saudi government has made substantial investments in Riyadh to develop the city's infrastructure, transportation, and public facilities.
 This has led to the construction of government buildings, public parks, and cultural institutions, all of which require professional facility management to ensure their optimal functioning.